jqnpm/jqnpm/README.md

 1. Tell the world about it!

-As packages are stored on [github.com](https://github.com/) (by default), an account there is required for `jqnpm`.
-Because github allows private repositories, you can use `jqnpm` for private packages; this has not been tested yet.

-### Additional features
+## Additional features

 - Dependencies are stored in `./.jq/packages/` per package.
 - A local cache in `~/.jq/` stores remote repositories.
 - No *centrally managed* server side package repository is needed to publish your packages - just create a repository on github!
+- As packages are stored on [github.com](https://github.com/) (by default), an account there is required for `jqnpm`.
+Because github allows private repositories, you can use `jqnpm` for private packages; this has not been tested yet.
 - Can also use bitbucket and other online services, where usernames or organization names act as namespaces.